 - 2 tbsp thinly sliced scallions along diagonal

 For the sauce:

 - 1 1/2 tbsp reduced soy sauce, tamari for gluten free

 - 1 tbsp balsamic vinegar

 - 1/2 tbsp Sambal Oelek Red Chili Paste, or more to taste

 - 2 tsp sugar

 - 2 tsp cornstarch

-Using a spiralizer fitted with a shredder blade (this makes a thicker noodle), or a mandolin fitted with a julienne blade, cut the zucchini into long spaghetti-like strips.
-If using a spiralizer, use kitchen scissors to cut the strands into pieces that are about 8 inches long so they’re easier to eat.
+- Using a spiralizer with the thickest noodle blade, or a mandolin fitted with a julienne blade, cut the zucchini into long spaghetti-like strips.
+If using a spiralizer, use kitchen scissors to cut the strands into pieces that are about 6 to 8 inches long so they’re easier to eat.

 - In a small bowl, whisk together soy sauce, balsamic, hoisin, water, red chili paste, sugar and cornstarch; set aside.